Morphology and magnetism of multifunctional nanostructured $\gamma$-Fe$_2$O$_3$ films: Simulation and experiments: Experimental Procedure

 \subsection{Measurements and Instruments}

 Surface morphology of the thin composite films was characterized with scanning electron microscope (SEM) (Hitachi S4800).
-Transmission electron microscopy (TEM) micrographs were recorded with a 200 kV instrument (JEOL JEM 2100) to evaluate the average particle size and size distribution of nanoparticles in the magnetic fluid sample as well as their distribution within the nanocomposite films (cross-section images).
-Figure \ref{Fig_morphology}(a) shows the surface morphology of a (PANI/cit-MAG)$_{10}$ film, with nano cit-MAG spheres with little size dispersion and local HCP packing.
+Transmission electron microscopy (TEM) micrographs were recorded with a 200 kV instrument (JEOL JEM 2100) to evaluate the average particle diameter ($D_{\mbox{ TEM}} = (7.5 \pm 0.1)$ nm) of nanoparticles in the magnetic fluid sample as well as their distribution within the nanocomposite films (cross-section images).

-Values of the average particle diameter ($D_{\mbox{ TEM}} = 7.5 \pm 0.1$ nm) and standard diameter deviation ($\sigma = 0.33 \pm 0.03$ nm) of the suspended magnetic particles (magnetic fluid sample) were obtained after fitting the particle size histogram using a log-normal distribution function, as described in the literature \cite{POPPLEWELL1995}.
 Preparation of the Si substrate-deposited nanocomposite films for cross-sectional TEM observation followed the standard protocol: films were firstly glue face-to-face, then Si substrate was mechanically ground down to about 20 $\mu$m in thickness, following the ion milling of the sample to perforation.
-The resulting histogram can be seen in Fig. \ref{Fig_histogram}(a).

 Magnetic properties of the nanocomposite samples, at different applied fields and temperatures, were measured using a Cryogenics S600 SQUID magnetometer.
-The diamagnetic correction was taken into account while analyzing the data.
-For the ZFC/FC measurements the samples, as well as the measuring system magnet, were initially demagnetized at room temperature, ensuring the zero field condition.
-After demagnetization samples were cooled down to 2 K when the measuring field (36 Oe) was turned on.
-The ZFC measurements were taken while heating the sample at a constant rate of 1 K/s.
-After reaching room temperature, the sample was cooled down to 2 K again, without switching off the measuring magnetic field (36 Oe).
-FC measurements were taken while heating the sample at the same rate (1 K/s).
-Magnetization ($M$) versus field ($H$) hysteresis loops were taken at different fixed temperatures (2 and 300 K).
 The total magnetization of each nanocomposite sample was scaled to the $\%$wt content of cit-MAG, the latter obtained from UV-vis spectroscopy (Shimadzu spectrophotometer, model UVPC 1600).
 The $\%$wt contents of cit-MAG within the nanocomposite samples were obtained by measuring their optical absorption at 480 nm wavelength.
-The cit-MAG contents were determined from a previously constructed calibration curve based on the absorbance values of cit-MAG suspensions, at different nanoparticle concentrations and at 480 nm, which corresponds to the typical wavelength for electronic transitions in iron oxides \cite{SHERMAN1985}.
+The cit-MAG contents were determined from a previously constructed calibration curve based on the absorbance values of cit-MAG suspensions, at different nanoparticle concentrations and at 480 nm, which corresponds to the typical wavelength for electronic transitions in iron oxides \cite{sherman1985electronic}.